manuelkiessling/manuel.kiessling.net/content/tutorial-react-single-page-applications-spa-with-a-serverless-aws-lambda-backend-and-terraform-infrastructure-as-code.md

 Next up is DynamoDB.
 We will use this simple AWS NoSQL database for storing the data of our application, namely the "notes" that the application allows its users to create.

-We only need a single table, and the Terraform code for this (which belongs in file `dynamodb.tf`) is straight-forward:
+We only need a single table, and the Terraform code for this (which belongs in file `dynamodb.tf`) is straightforward:

     resource "aws_dynamodb_table" "notes" {
       name           = "notes"